New Jersey Sunflower Farms

 2691 Monmouth Road, Jobstown (609) 353-9000 – johnsonslocusthallfarm.com

-Thousands of sunflowers planted at Johnson’s Locust Hall Farm are ready for picking until Sunday, August 29, 2021!
-For 2021, Johnson’s Farm Locust Hall is offering Park N’ Pick tickets.
-Tickets are $4.95 each and do not include the picked items.
+Thousands of sunflowers planted at Johnson’s Locust Hall Farm are ready for picking until Sunday, August 28, 2022!
+For 2022, Johnson’s Farm Locust Hall is offering Park N’ Pick tickets.
+You can reserve tickets ahead of time and pay only for what you pick.

 Ward’s Farm in Mannington